 This breccia is from the volcanic neck of the caldera, and it is more magnetic than the red rhyolite porphyry.

 This is a hematitic breccia from near the base of Cerro Negra.
-It’s magnetism is unknown.
+It’s magnetism is slight.

-This is exhalite from area 1, it high in hematite, and its magnetism was not tested.
+This is exhalite from area 1, it is high in hematite, and its magnetism is weak.

 This banded Chert shown below, in Area 3 is magnetic.